 Journal Prompts for Self-Discovery

 Self discovery involves learning things about yourself that you may not have realized before.
 I helps increase your internal self-awareness.
 Without further ado, here are some journal prompts for self-discovery.
+If you would like these in a user-friendly format, check them out in my etsy shop.

 Journal prompts for Self Discovery to Raise Your Internal Self Awareness